a-burlakov/melinas-fingers/README.md

-_It was made pretty long time ago for fun and learning PyQt.
+_It was made pretty long time ago for fun and learning PyQt.<br>
 Also for getting free PyCharm Pro license. 😎<br>
 Code of this project no longer indicates my current skills.<br> Repository is left public for the sake of Elden Ring community._